 Be quick.
-Teens appreciate it when you reply to them right away and get impatient when you don’t (Sound familiar?).
+Teens appreciate it when you reply to them immediately and get impatient when you don’t (Sound familiar?).
 Give them the benefit of the doubt.
 Don’t get mad if they don’t reply to you immediately (“If I don’t reply right away, don’t assume I’m ignoring you.
 Sometimes I’m driving or with friends and just not looking at my phone.
 Those are good things!”).

 What day is it?
 Texting your college kids on the weekend may lower your chance of a quick response.
-One college freshman admitted, “When my parents text me I always read it but 9 out of 10 times I wait and usually forget to respond for a couple of days.
+One college freshman admitted, “When my parents text me, I always read it, but 9 out of 10 times, I wait and usually forget to respond for a couple of days.
 Especially if I get a text Thursday through Saturday.”

 And, finally, remember that kids don’t love it when we text them for no reason, so make sure your texts have a purpose.